konvajs/site/source/docs/events/Mobile_Scrolling.md

 But in some cases you may want to keep default behaviour of browser events.
 In that case you may set `preventDefault` property of a shape to `false`.

-Note: `preventDefault` property is available only for `Konva.Shape` instances.

 Instructions: if you are on mobile device try to scroll a page by each rectangle.
 Green - should prevent default behaviour (no page scrolling).
 Red - will keep default behaviour (scrolling should work).